 En bloc removal is at times also known as total capsulectomy, but these are actually two distinct procedures.
 A total capsulectomy may not be carried out using the precise en bloc technique.
 A total capsulectomy involves the withdrawal of the implants and the complete scar tissue (or capsule that is created around a breast implant).
 However, during a total capsulectomy, the breast implant is not essentially removed while it is still inside the intact scar capsule (which is the en bloc method).

 The Final Decision is Yours

-After you have chosen a board certified plastic surgeon experienced in breast implant removal, there are many questions you may want to ask your surgeon to feel reassured that you are making the right decision.
+After you have chosen a plastic surgeon experienced in breast implant removal, there are many questions you may want to ask your surgeon to feel reassured that you are making the right decision.

 You may ask the surgeon how many en bloc or total capsulectomy plastic surgery procedures they have performed in the past.
 You may also seek to meet with one of your surgeon’s previous patients who has had en bloc explantation to know of her experience.

 Finally, you should ask for before and after pictures of one or more of the cosmetic surgeon’s own patients.
 It’s crucial that you and your surgeon are on the same page about your expectations from the surgery.

 Cosmetic surgeon Dr. David Kim receives patients from Beverly Hills, Los Angeles, CA, and nearby areas for breast implant removal.

 Serving Beverly Hills, Los Angeles, West Hollywood, Orange County, Southern California and surrounding areas.